 Unit Statistical Reporting Guidebook.

-Financial Calls—ELE claims are reported in the aggregate Call loss experience, and they are identified individually in Large Loss and Catastrophe Call (#31) and Virginia Coal Mine Large Loss and Catastrophe Call (#33).
-These claims are reported in accordance with the rules in the
+Financial Calls—ELE claims are reported in the aggregate Call loss experience, and they are identified individually in Large Loss and Catastrophe Call (#31) and other Financial Calls in accordance with the rules in the

 Financial Call Reporting Guidebook.